yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 For a while now there have been proposals to introduce fallible functions, also known as try functions or throws syntax.
-These proposals have historically looked a little like this.
+These proposals have historically looked a little like this:

 ```rust
 fn foo() -> PathBuf throws io::Error {